jonathanabennett/projectwarrior/README.md

 ### 0.1.0

+Allowed users to review their projects list.

+### 0.2.0

 This release.

-### 0.1.1

-- Allow users to input tasks into taskwarrior while reviewing projects
-- Weekly review interface to prompt the user through a weekly review following a fixed script.

-### 0.1.2
+### 0.2.1

 - Add custom weekly review templates.

+### 0.2.2

+- Capture and store metadata about projects.

-### 0.2.0
+### 0.2.3

-- Weekly Review feature should be complete.
+- Project View which displays your tasks for a project as well as other metadata around the project (to include links to folders where the project reference data lives).

 ### 0.3

-- Improve storage backend for projects, capturing more metadata about each project.
+- Natural planning guide and project management view.

 ### 0.4

-- Use metadata to automatically add metadata to created tasks in taskwarrior (if a project has the @computer tag, then so do tasks created from it in gtd-review)
+- (We can already do this!)
+Use metadata to automatically add metadata to created tasks in taskwarrior (if a project has the @computer tag, then so do tasks created from it in gtd-review)